What42Pizza/42s-Backrooms/README.md

 <br />

 - Some people say that the entities don't kill anyone, pointing to the fact that 1: [no bodies have ever been ever been reported] and 2: [it should be possible for only some people in a group to be killed (leaving the others to report it)].
-Most people do believe these entities kill, partially because of the extreme fright they invoke, but also because both arguments have explanations.
-It could be that no bodies have been found because either the entities don't leaving any bodies or the changing nature of the Backrooms prevents bodies from being discovered.
-And for the groups arguments, it could just be that entities always kill every person they find in a group, leaving no one to report it.
+Many people do believe these entities kill, partially because of the extreme fear they invoke, but also because both arguments against them killing have counter-arguments.
+To stay as neutral as possible, we'll just give some cases for what might be happening:
+	- 1: The entities do kill, and they never leave behind bodies or witnesses
+	- 2: The entities do kill, the never leave behind witnesses, they do leave behind bodies, and no one can find these bodies because of the changing nature of the backrooms
+	- 3: The entities do not kill

 <br />
 <br />